coolpydev/code_for_fun/WhatsApp_img_notes_extractor/readme.md

 ## Automating the extraction of study notes from `WhatsApp Images`

-We all end up with hell lot of _images to be deleted_ at the end of each semester.
+A simple project to delete unnecessary images downloaded by WhatsApp using Keras and Numpy.
 I've trained a CNN model to predict such images and extract them out of WhatsApp Images directory :)

 like this: